chriscarrollsmith/llm_classifier/README.md

 # LLM Classifier

 This project classifies text data from a CSV file using a DeepSeek V3 in JSON mode (though LiteLLM makes it very easy to swap in a different LLM).
-DeepSeek V3 was chosen for its very low cost, very high throughput, and generous rate limiting.
+DeepSeek V3 was chosen for its very low cost, very high throughput, and highly permissive rate limiting.

 ## Prerequisites